 With no reopening date in sight and mounting overhead costs from rents, mortgages, electricity, insurance and other operating expenses, California music venues have found themselves in dire straits.
-On Aug.
-1, Congress will vote on three new pieces of legislation that promise to offer financial relief during the pandemic.
+If passed, three new pieces of Congressional legislation would offer financial relief during the pandemic.

 The Save Our Stages Act (S. 4258) aims to provide six months of financial support to music venues shuttered due to COVID-19.
 The bipartisan bill, introduced by Senators Amy Klobuchar of Minnesota and John Cornyn of Texas, has support from the National Independent Venue Association (NIVA), an alliance with 2,000 members that includes over 100 Northern California concert halls, production companies and promoters.

 The Save Our Stages Act is intended to support small businesses, and offers a grant equal to 45% of a venue’s 2019 operating expenses or $12 million, whichever is the lesser amount.
 NIVA is currently running a #SaveOurStages campaign that implores music fans to write their representatives in support of the bill.